bastiencyr/rest/rust/Readme.md

 # Deployment

-Use systemd with Nginx.
-No need to take a specific web server.
+Use for example systemd with Nginx.
+An example of configuration is available in "deployment/systemd".
+Your server will run on 127.0.0.1:8000 and the service will listen on /run/rest.sock socket.
+Nginx redirects connections to /run/rest.sock.
+You have to create a specific user for this service before.
+For example, rest-api user.
+This user doesn't need any root access.